ilc-opensource/io-js/README.md

 <script src = './led_rpc.js'></script>
 ```

-Then you can open `led.html` in browser and led will be turned on
+Then you can open `led.html` in browser and LED on IOT device will be turned on

-### Pack it to Mobile APP
+### Pack it to mobile APP

 The above HTML page can be packed to an Android/iOS/WP/Tizen/... application with [Intel XDK](http://xdk-software.intel.com/).
 You can create a project in XDK and import above index.html with libraries.
 You can also debug the application with XDK.

 ### Expose user defined function

-The iot-io-server can not only expose built-in APIs but also user defined functions.
+The iot-io-server can expose not only built-in APIs but also user defined functions.

 Prepare the file which contains expose candidate.
-Suppose it is called `extra.js`.
-User defined functions are saved in variable `RPC`.
+User defined functions are saved in global variable expose¡¯s member: `RPC`.
 A global variable `isRpcServer` can help determine whether this file is opened by iot-io-server.

 ```javascript
 var Foo = function(s) {